thomasa88/ParametricText/README.md

 # ![](resources/logo/32x32.png) ParametricText

+## BETA

+*This add-in is still in beta stage and things might change drastically.
+If you have any ideas or input, now is your chance!*

 ParametricText is an Autodesk® Fusion 360™ add-in for creating *Text Parameters* in sketches.

 Text parameters can be pure text or use parameter values by using a special syntax.